This is a test version — we need your feedback to get it right! Write to admin@saveonsend.com

 In February 2018, TransferWise announced price reductions, but in reality, it raised prices in many corridors, once again attributing this to its ignorance.
 Some of the increases, as in the case of US-to-Japan, were quite dramatic, while others were described as “up a bit” by TransferWise:

 In its “Mission Reports,” published quarterly starting in April 2018, Wise aimed to demonstrate transparency and stay connected with customers, with the overarching objective of “Making money transfers eventually free.”
-Yet, between late 2016 and mid-2024, the average markup fluctuated around 0.6-0.7% despite growing volumes 10x during that period.
+Yet between late 2016 and mid-2024, the average markup fluctuated around 0.6-0.7% despite volumes growing 10x during that period.
 Even in its inception corridor, UK->EU, Wise has maintained about the same markup of around 0.4% for a decade:

 A sensible response by Wise’s management would be to apologize for setting unrealistic expectations and to drop the utopian mission.
 However, deviating from a PR message is not Wise’s style.
 Instead, the company has inexplicably decided to blame one-off occurrences, like the switch to AWS in 2019: